bibumathew/sortis/README.md

     jitsu deploy

 note: if you add lib/secret.js to your .gitignore it will not be deployed and the app will not run.
-Ideally (once you get the hang of deploying this app, you'll want to move all the information in secret.js to environment variables in your production environment, for information on getting and setting environment variables for nodejitsu use `jitsu help env`.
+Ideally (once you get the hang of deploying this app), you'll want to move all the information in secret.js to environment variables in your production environment, for information on getting and setting environment variables for nodejitsu use `jitsu help env`.

 Here is what secret.js may look like after migrating everything over to environment variables: